Today I was blessed with having lunch with a great blue heron.

 The next time his head snapped to attention and his head went under he came up with a shiner perch.
 Shortly after he dropped it and grabbed it before it hit the water.

-I didn’t realise until I downloaded my pictures that he had actually stabbed the fish with his bill and needed to let go of it in order to be able to eat it.
+I didn’t realize until I downloaded my pictures that he had actually stabbed the fish with his bill and needed to let go of it in order to be able to eat it.

 Shaking after eating the fish he preened for a minute or two.